Hayward Public Library

 2010-11

-Of special note, the Book-to-Action program proved to be a highly successful and engaging program model worthy of replication by other public libraries.
 The program gave the library an opportunity to build mutually beneficial relationships with local service organizations while positioning the library as a significant community leader that inspires community dialogue and action on critical issues.

 Grant: $15,000